Founder, Project Lead

-Jonny Shipp is a social entrepreneur and adviser on technology, strategy and public affairs.
-He spent 22 years in senior corporate roles in Internet and communications, delivering products, partnerships, strategic communications, industry self-regulation, thought leadership and cultural change programmes across Europe and the Americas.
-He served six years as Vice-Chair of the Internet Watch Foundation and is a Visiting Fellow in the Department of Media and Communications at the London School of Economics and Political Science.
+Jonny Shipp is a social entrepreneur, adviser on technology, strategy and public affairs and a Visiting Fellow in the Department of Media and Communications at the London School of Economics and Political Science.
+He has held senior roles in the Internet and communications industry, delivering products, partnerships, strategic communications, industry self-regulation, thought leadership and cultural change programmes across Europe and the Americas.
+He served six years as Vice-Chair of the Internet Watch Foundation.

 Julian Coles is an independent digital media policy consultant.
 He has worked for Ofcom and the UK Government's Department of Culture, Media and Sport on social media policy and for the EU toy industry on digital marketing to children.
 He's on UNICEF's working group on GDPR and children's rights, a member of the Internet Watch Foundation's Ethics Committee and a Trustee of Childnet International.
 Until April 2015, Julian was Senior Adviser, Editorial Policy at the BBC, where he was responsible for editorial policy for the Corporation's online and interactive services for 15 years.
 He wrote the BBC's award winning Online Guidelines and created the BBC's policy for all forms of social media including YouTube, Facebook and Twitter.